fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 ## Icinga Web 2

-If the restart of the icinga2 service was successful, we will see the host with the checks we just created in the web frontend of Icinga2.

-Do not worry if the checks are in pending state.
-Icinga2 needs some time to process the results of the checks.
-Meanwhile, note the layout of the dashboard: (1) Service problems, (2) Host problems and (3) Recently Recovered Services.
-Depending on the status, noticifations show up in one of the three layout cards.
+Let's go back to the Icinga Web frontend.
+You will notice that some check commands are in pending mode.
+Don't worry about that.
+Icinga2 needs some time to process the results of the check commands.

+Meanwhile, discover the dashboard: (1) Service problems (2) Host problems and (3) Recently Recovered Services.
+Depending on the status, noticifations are listed in one of the three layout cards.

 ![Icinga Web 2](./img/biti-ipm-icinga-agentless-1.png)

-As you can see, more and more checks will move to the card `Recently Recovered Services`
+After some time, more and more messages are listed in the "Recently restored services" card.

 ![Icinga Web 2](./img/biti-ipm-icinga-agentless-2.png)

-Finally, all checks should operate in normal state.
+Finally, all hosts and services operate in normal state.
 No service or host problems occur.

 ![Icinga Web 2](./img/biti-ipm-icinga-agentless-3.png)

+Perfect!

 ## Cleanup